 The owner of the boot, a raven-haired man dressed in an olive drab tank top, black cargo pants and combat boots waltzed forward into the light of the train platform.
 Tugging at the red bandanna around his head, his brown eyes swept around the platform, landing on the woman next to him.
 “Nice kick, Jessie,” he whistled, voice full of mirth.

 The brunette tucked a stray strand of wavy hair back and away from her pale face.
 She wore a blue, short-sleeved shirt with a set of steel mail covering her torso and shoulders and blue jeans.
-On her feet were brown, leather covered steel-toed boots and on her back was a large satchel containing instruments used for hacking, additional ammunition, healing items and the bombs she designed specifically for the reactor.
-She too, wore a headband similar to her teammate.
-“Thanks Biggs,” she responded, her hazel eyes brightening as she gave him a small smile.
+On her feet were brown, leather-covered steel-toed boots and on her back was a large satchel containing instruments used for hacking, additional ammunition, healing items and the bombs she designed specifically for the reactor.
+She too wore a headband similar to her teammate.
+“Thanks, Biggs,” she responded, her hazel eyes brightening as she gave him a small smile.

 Turning away from him, she called out, “Alright!
 I think we’re good!”

 A shorter, portly man appeared from the same car where Biggs exited.
 He wore a red bandanna, a faded, mustard-coloured shirt and blue overalls with red, plated boots.
 Clutching a stitch in his chest he panted, out of breath.
-“Phew… I’m glad that’s all over,” he said in a nasally tone.
+“Phew… I’m glad that’s all over,” he said in a nasal tone.

 “Tch, Wedge, stop being such a wuss,” Biggs retorted jokingly, a wild smile on his face.
-He moved towards the platform exit leading to the streets and to the reactor entrance.
+He moved towards the platform exit leading to the streets and the reactor entrance.
 “I’ll do recon and check if the coast’s clear,” he said, all business.
 “Once I give the signal, Jess can come up to hack into their system.
 Wedge, you and I are on lookout duty.”